karttur/speclib-db/_posts/2024/2024-01-16-speclib_scan-db.markdown

 ## Introduction

 In the xSpectre database the actual spectral (or probe) measurements are stored in the schema **scan**.
-This post contains the general design of the schema **scan** for the xspectre scan library postgreSQL database.
+This post contains the general design of the schema **scan** for the spectral library and processing system postgreSQL database.
 The design is written in the [Database Markup Language (DBML)](https://dbml.dbdiagram.io/home/).
 For visualisation of the DBML code I have used the semi free tool [dbdiagram](https://dbdiagram.io/?utm_source=dbml).

 ## Purpose of the scan schema

 The purpose of the **scan** schema is to store recordings from a [xspectrolum<b>+</b>](https://www.environimagine.com/spectrometerv080.html) spectrometer linked to a sample and a campaign.
 Each scan, regardless of the sensor or probe, is registered as a signal mean and signal standard deviation (std).
-The default setting for scanning with the [xspectrolum<b>+</b>](https://www.environimagine.com/spectrometerv080.html) is to always run 6 individual scans and then store the results as mean and std signals.

 To keep track of the sample, campaign and individual instrument set-up for each scan, the **scan** schema is linked to uuid's in the schemas **spectrometers**, **probes** and **samples**.